 Aside from the practical aspects of being available for the period in question and willing and able to carry out the duties specified, communication is key.

-Early in the process suggest meeting.
+Early in the communication process suggest meeting.
 If the house sitting job is miles away, then a meet up by Skype, Zoom, Facetime or some other method is advised.
-If a local sit, then it might be possible to meet in person.
+If a local sit, suggest meeting in person.